 Abnormal discharge during menopause

-- Foul odor: A strong, fishy, or unpleasant smell could be a sign of bacterial vaginosis (BV) or another infection.
+- Foul odor: A strong, fishy, or unpleasant smell could be a sign of BV or another infection.

-- Changes in color: If your vaginal discharge becomes green, gray, or dark yellow, this could indicate an infection.
-Bloody discharge, especially if it occurs more than a year after your last period, should always be checked out as it may be a sign of a more serious issue like endometrial or vaginal cancer.
+- Changes in color: If your vaginal discharge becomes green, gray, or dark yellow, this could indicate a bacterial infection.
+Bloody or brown discharge, especially if it occurs more than a year after your last period, should always be checked out as it may be a sign of a more serious issue like endometrial or vaginal cancer.

 - Unusual consistency: Thick, frothy, or lumpy white discharge can also be a sign of infection, such as a vaginal yeast infection or trichomoniasis.